-1. The applicant will receive 5 points if the applicant demonstrates that the buildings in the Project will maintain all of the historic or traditional architecture and design features on building fronts and that the applicant has included in the application an elevation drawing of the Project front showing architectural detail that will be saved or has included an approval letter of planned rehabilitation from the State Historic Preservation Officer.

-2. The applicant will receive 3 points if the applicant demonstrates that the buildings in the Project will maintain at least 50 percent of the historic or traditional architecture and design features on building fronts and that the applicant has included in the application an elevation drawing of the Project front showing architectural detail that will and will not be saved or has included an approval letter of planned rehabilitation from the State Historic Preservation Officer.
+- a.
+The applicant will receive 5 points if the applicant demonstrates that the buildings in the Project will maintain all of the historic or traditional architecture and design features on building fronts and that the applicant has included in the application an elevation drawing of the Project front showing architectural detail that will be saved or has included an approval letter of planned rehabilitation from the State Historic Preservation Officer. - b.
+The applicant will receive 3 points if the applicant demonstrates that the buildings in the Project will maintain at least 50 percent of the historic or traditional architecture and design features on building fronts and that the applicant has included in the application an elevation drawing of the Project front showing architectural detail that will and will not be saved or has included an approval letter of planned rehabilitation from the State Historic Preservation Officer.

-3. The applicant will receive zero (0) points if the applicant does not demonstrate that the buildings in the Project will maintain the historic or traditional architecture and design features on the fronts of all buildings.
+c.
+The applicant will receive zero (0) points if the applicant does not demonstrate that the buildings in the Project will maintain the historic or traditional architecture and design features on the fronts of all buildings.

-Factor 5 -- Financial and Program Management
+Factor 5 -- Financial and Program Management Maximum Points: 15

-- 1. In responding to this rating factor, the applicant must demonstrate consistency in financials that are included in the application and how prepared they are to perform grant activities. - 1.
-Consistency.
-(Up to 5 points) - 1.
-The applicant will receive 5 points if the form HUD-52861, HOPE VI Main Street Application Data Sheet, contains no internal conflicts nor conflicts with other financial information in the Application, e.g., the total amount of the project budget on the HUD-52825A matches the total grant amount and costs in the HOPE VI Main Street column of the HUD-52861 Sources and Uses. - 2.
-The applicant will receive 3 points if the form HUD-52861 contains no internal conflicts, but does contain conflicts with other financial documentation in the Application. - 3.
-The applicant will receive zero points if the form HUD-52861 contains internal conflicts. - 2.
-Preparation and Timeliness (Up to 5 points). - 1.
-Obtaining information on the below three pre-award activities and using it in development of the Project Schedule is an indicator that the grant activities can be completed within the proposed award performance period. - 1.
-Contacted the State Historic Preservation Officer (SHPO), the local HUD Field Office, architects, material suppliers, and other parties that milestones depend upon, to ensure that the milestones are reasonable and an accurate depiction of the expected project timeline.
+In responding to this rating factor, the applicant must demonstrate consistency in financials that are included in the application and how prepared they are to perform grant activities.

+A. Consistency (Up to 5 points)

+- 1. The applicant will receive 5 points if the Form HUD-52861, HOPE VI Main Street Application Data Sheet, contains no internal conflicts nor conflicts with other financial information in the Application, e.g., the total amount of the project budget on the HUD-52825A matches the total grant amount and costs in the HOPE VI Main Street column of the HUD-52861 Sources and Uses. - 2.
+The applicant will receive 3 points if the Form HUD-52861 contains no internal conflicts but does contain conflicts with other financial documentation in the Application. - 3.
+The applicant will receive 0 points if the Form HUD-52861 contains internal conflicts.

+B. Preparation and Timeliness (Up to 5 points)

+- 1. Applicants that provide information on the below three pre-award activities and use it in development of the Project Schedule indicate that the grant activities can be completed within the proposed award performance period. - a.
+Contacted the State Historic Preservation Officer (SHPO), the local HUD Field Office, architects, material suppliers, and other parties that milestones depend upon, to ensure that the milestones are reasonable and an accurate depiction of the expected project timeline. - b.
+Checked to see if any taxes were due on, or any litigation or court orders existed against, the proposed properties exist that will affect the milestones. - c.
+Prepared a chart that depicts the estimated production milestones, their relative timeframes, and each milestone's time to completion.
+Applicants may submit a Gantt chart, Microsoft Project Plan, Excel Work Sheet or any document that would display the information requested.